Fully Integrated Devices

 The release of the EECC directive in 2020 means that almost all new vehicles now come with DAB+ as standard.
 However, aftermarket solutions are sometimes required to convert older vehicles, and with most cars staying on the road for 8 to 10 years after purchase, car buyers want solutions that resemble factory-fit solutions.

-Not featured on the list are the more budget-friendly solutions introduced on the market 2011-2012, where the iPod/USB port is used to integrate the DAB solution.
+Not featured on the list are the more budget-friendly solutions introduced on the market 2011-2012, where the iPod/USB port was used to integrate the DAB solution.

-This list was created in Autumn 2021 and will be updated regularly.
+This list was created in 2021 and is regularly updated, most recently in June 2026.

 For more information contact projectoffice@worlddab.org